brbrbr/plg_task_extensionupdates/README.md

 - Set up the new Task Plugin `System -> Scheduled Tasks -> New -> All Updates Notification` -- Add one or more recipients.
 These must be Super Users.
 If no recipient is set (or none of the selected recipients is a Super User anymore) all Super Users with `Receive System Emails` enabled will receive an email
 -- With `Send Once` to **Yes**, emails will only be sent once, until the list of available updates changes.
 Otherwise, an email is sent on each Task Execution
-- Disable the Core update notifications task if present.
+- Disable the Core update notifications task, if present.

 Now the initial setup is completed, please make sure that the cron has been fully setup.
 Either using *Lazy Scheduler* or *Web Cron* in the *Scheduled Tasks Configuration*